stephan-klein/supersonic/docs/supersonic/guides/ui/app-rotations/index.md

 ## Setting allowed rotations via the Build Service

 iOS and Android really want rotations to be the same app-wide, and they're defined during the build phase.
-Thus, the way to set rotations is in the Build Service, on your app's Build Configuration page.
+Thus, the way to set rotations is in the [Build Service][build-service], on your app's Build Configuration page.
 The defaults will apply for all views in your app.
 (Note that a custom-built Scanner app will also have the same default rotations, which is useful for testing and development.)

 ### iOS